The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Industrial seed oils

-Fat was never the primary driver of heart disease.
-Metabolic dysfunction is.
+Dietary fat was never the primary driver of heart disease—metabolic dysfunction is.

 Dietary fats from whole, unprocessed sources are essential for hormone production, cellular integrity, and glycemic regulation.
 Eliminating them while increasing refined carbohydrates and industrial oils destabilizes metabolic signaling and increases cardiovascular risk rather than reducing it.